evanthegrayt/cdc/README.md

 ```

 I don't like this method either, as it just pollutes your environment.
 In my
-opinion, the less aliases, the better.
+opinion, the fewer aliases, the better.
 Also, you now have to remember an alias
 for each repository. `cdc` solves this issue with its tab-completion.

 ### Why the name "cdc"?